-New European Regulation (EU) 2016/425
+European Regulation (EU) 2016/425

 A new regulation

-The European Commission considers that experience with the current directive shows the basic principles to work well, and that they should be maintained.
-Therefore, the obligation to carry out the complete conformity assessment procedure remains solely that of the manufacturer.
-Also, the majority of core health and safety requirements and procedures will remain the same, although a few specific areas are changing.
-One major legislative alteration is that the PPE Directive is being replaced by a regulation that will apply directly in all member states without transposition into national legislation.
-While the practical impact on suppliers will be relatively minor, a number of amendments relevant to PPE will be implemented at the same time, including scope changes and certification requirements.
+The European Commission considered that the basic principles of the original directive appeared to work well, and that they should be maintained.
+Therefore, the obligation to carry out the complete conformity assessment procedure under the new regulation remains solely that of the manufacturer.
+Also, the majority of core health and safety requirements and procedures remain the same, although a few specific areas were changed.
+One major legislative alteration was that the PPE Directive was replaced by a regulation that applies directly in all member states without the need for transposition into national legislation.
+While the practical impact on suppliers will be relatively minor, a number of amendments relevant to PPE were implemented at the same time, including scope changes and certification requirements.

-In order to ensure that PPE is examined on the basis of the being state-of-the-art, a key change is the introduction of time-limited EU type-examination certificates.
+In order to ensure that PPE is examined on the basis of it being state-of-the-art, a key change is the introduction of time-limited EU type-examination certificates.
 These will be valid for a maximum of five years, after which they will need to undergo a revalidation procedure in order to be extended.
-To ensure sufficient time for any required renewal, the regulation specifies the application must be submitted to the Notified Body at least six months prior to the certificate’s expiry date.
+To ensure sufficient time for any required renewal, the regulation specifies that the application must be submitted to the Notified Body at least six months prior to the certificate’s expiry date.
 A simplified renewal procedure is applied when there has been no change to the product, the harmonised standard or associated guidance.
 The regulation also specifies in more detail than the directive the information that must be contained on the certificate.

-The regulation now in force
+The regulation is now applicable

 Box 1: Market terminology

 In very simplistic terms, 'placing on the market' is defined as when an individual product is made available on the Union market for the first time.
-Hence, it is transferred from the stage of manufacture (if within the EU/or import to the EU) with the intention of distribution.
+Hence, it is transferred from the stage of manufacture (if within the EU/or imported to the EU) with the intention of distribution.
 Therefore, the only economic operators that can ‘place product on the market’ are manufacturers or importers.

 'Making available on the market' is when an individual product is supplied on the EU market for distribution, consumption or use, so would be typically further down the supply chain.
 When 'made available on the market', products must have been in compliance with the relevant EU legislation applicable at the time of 'placing on the market'.
 Please note the published official definitions of these two terms include much greater detail, so these descriptions should not be taken as authoritative text.